status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - People are more willing to contribute to their community when they see that others are contributing too, and that their own contributions are useful and valued.

-- Always communicate the benefits of contribution, it will positively impact everyone in the community and increase the numner of people who will care, and perhaps contribute.
+- Always communicate the benefits of contribution, it will positively impact everyone in the community and increase the number of people who will care, and perhaps contribute.

 - Development will take as long as it has to.
 While we all recognise this, we encourage clear goals, aligned with "soft deadlines" which will help encourage and focus contribution.